BaylorRae/PHP-Console/README.md

 Everything is stored in a txt file that gets created in the same directory as `console.php`

 ## Usage
 The first thing to do is make sure `console.php` is executable.
+And then run it in Terminal.

     chmod +x console.php
+    ./console.php

+By default `console.php` will reload the text file every 5 seconds.
+But you can change the time like this

+    ./console.php delay=1

 Then from your file include `console.class.php` and add logs with the following syntax.